alphaa-particle/Movie_Recommending_System/README.md

 3. Star Trek
 4. Ender's Game
 5. The Helix...
 Loaded
-💡 Possible Enhancements
+🚧 Future Enhancements
-Use TF-IDF or Word2Vec for better recommendations
+🎞️ Add movie posters and links via TMDb API

-Incorporate movie posters, cast, or user ratings
+📊 Use TF-IDF or embedding-based NLP models

-Add genre filters or a search bar in the app
+🎭 Include genre, cast, and user ratings

-Merge with collaborative filtering for a hybrid system
+🔄 Deploy live on Streamlit Cloud or Hugging Face

-🙌 Credits
+🙌 Author
-Developed with ❤️ by alphaa-particle
+Made with ❤️ by alphaa-particle

 📄 License
 This project is licensed under the MIT License.
+Feel free to use and modify it.